Stability of the Catenoid for the Hyperbolic Vanishing Mean Curvature Equation Outside Symmetry: Preliminaries

 and $V$ is a smooth, time independent, potential satisfying $|V|\lesssim \jap{\rho}^{-6}$.
 This abstract estimate will be used during the proof of LED in Section~\ref{sec:LED} and the choice of multipliers here motivate the ones made there.
 To start, let $\psi$ satisfy

 In coordinates, we have

 where $\ringsDelta$ denotes the Laplacian on the round sphere of radius one.
-We will also use the notation $\sDelta=\rho^2\Delta$, and similarly for $\ringsnabla$ and $\snabla$.
+We will also use the notation $\sDelta=\jap{\rho}^{-2}\ringsDelta$, and similarly for $\ringsnabla$ and $\snabla$.
 We use $L^p_x$ to denote the $L^p$ norm on constant $t$ hypersurfaces with respect to the volume form induced by $g$.
 We will also use the notation $L^p_tL^q_x[t_1,t_2]$ to indicate that the $L^p_t$ norm is calculated over the time interval $[t_1,t_2]$.
 In this section we use the notation

+where $0<\alpha\ll1$ is a fixed small constant.
 Note the degeneracy at $\rho=0$ for the non-radial derivatives in the definition of the $LE$ norm.
 This degeneracy appears due to the presence of the trapped sphere at $\rho=0$.
 The energy norm is defined as

 where by definition $\|\partial_x\phi\|_{L^2_x}^2=\int (g^{-1})^{ij}(\partial_i\phi)(\partial_j\phi)\sqrt{|g|}\ud\omega\ud\rho$ (here and in the remainder of this section $i,j$ run over $1,\dots,n$).
 The $L^2_x$ pairing with respect to $\sqrt{|g|}$ will be denoted by~$\angles{\cdot}{\cdot}$.
-We also use the following notation to denote the $L^2_{t,x}$ norm over the region $\{|\rho|\leq1\}$:
+We also use the following notation to denote the $L^2_{t,x}$ norm over the region $[t_1,t_2]\times\{|\rho|\leq1\}$: